WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   `Promise`: Promise that uses `mockCheck` to see if a request should be mocked with `mock`, and optionally transforms the response with `responseObjectTransform`.

+### navigateSiteEditorBack

+Navigates the site editor back

+### navigateSiteEditorBackToRoot

+Goes back until it gets to the root

 ### openDocumentSettingsSidebar

 Clicks on the button in the header which opens Document Settings sidebar when it is closed.